 What is it about blowing bubbles?
 You can blow bubbles year round, indoors or outdoors too!
 Making bubbles is definitely on our list of simple science experiments for kids.
 Mix up your own inexpensive bubble solution, and blow out a gigantic bubble snake!
 How big can you get it?
 Take the fun outdoors this summer as you learn all about the science behind bubbles for kids.

-This simple to set up bubble activity is one of our favorite summer science activities that you can do outdoors!
-There is so many fun things you can do with bubble mixture!
+This simple-to-set-up bubble activity is one of our favorite summer science activities that you can do outdoors!
+There are so many fun things you can do with bubble mixture!

 Try bubble painting, make 3D bubble shapes and even have a go at bouncing bubbles!